TekisasuEngine/mesa/src/amd/compiler/README-ISA.md

 ### VALUTransUseHazard

 Triggered by:
-A VALU instruction reading a VGPR written by a transcendental VALU instruction without 6+ VALU or 2+ transcendental instructions in-between.
+A VALU instrction reading a VGPR written by a transcendental VALU instruction without 6+ VALU or 2+ transcendental instructions in-between.

 Mitigated by: